LukeSmithxyz/based.cooking/src/gnocchi.md

 # Gnocchi

 Gnocchi is a pasta based on potato, making it a less bloating alternative to other kinds of pasta.
 They are substantial and can be roasted in butter and other ingredients.

+- ⏲ Prep time: 1 hr
+- 🍳 Cook time: 1.5 hr
+- 🍽 Servings: 6

 ## Ingredients

-- potatoes
+- Potatoes
-- flour
+- Flour
-- tomato
+- Tomato
-- parmesan
+- Parmesan
-- butter
+- Butter
-- sage or oregano or thyme
+- Sage or oregano or thyme

 ## Directions